```

 Corporate Sustainability Due Diligence Directive (CSDDD)

-The Corporate Sustainability Due Diligence Directive (CSDDD) is a groundbreaking European Union directive that aims to strengthen environmental and human rights protection both within the EU and globally.
-It requires companies to consider both existing and potential negative impacts on human rights and the environment.
-This includes responsibility for the company's own business activities, the activities of subsidiaries and in particular those of the supply chain.
-The CSDDD is a central part of the EU strategy for promoting sustainable business practices and ensuring responsible corporate governance in a global context.
+The Corporate Sustainability Due Diligence Directive (CSDDD) is a groundbreaking European Union directive designed to enhance environmental and human rights protections both within the EU and worldwide.
+It mandates companies to address existing and potential negative impacts on human rights and the environment, covering their own operations, subsidiaries, and especially their supply chains.
+The CSDDD is a cornerstone of the EU's strategy to promote sustainable business practices and ensure responsible corporate governance on a global scale.

 Corporate Sustainability Reporting Directive (CSRD)